Post 17 July

 Timely filing and payment are critical to avoid penalties and interest charges.
 Key deadlines to remember include:

-– Quarterly Estimated Taxes: If you’re self-employed or have significant income not subject to withholding, you may need to pay estimated taxes quarterly.
+Quarterly Estimated Taxes Pay estimated taxes quarterly if self-employed or have significant income not subject to withholding.

 Tax laws and regulations are subject to change.
 Staying informed about the latest updates ensures that your business remains compliant.
 Subscribe to newsletters from tax authorities, attend webinars, and consult with tax professionals regularly.